Summary

 It's unfortunate, but that's not how it works.

-Whether people have gained power, stolen it or inherited it, you should always distrust them, as it turns out.
+It has become apparent whether people have acquired, stolen or inherited power: you should always distrust them.
 Those in power shrug their shoulders about, for example, a missing €5.1 billion.
-Without blinking an eye, they simply communicate on television that this is not true.
-At the very least, such an action sows doubt, because we trust politicians, don't we?
-It also polarizes: supporters see their confidence confirmed ('the minister says so himself!'), opponents are strengthened in their scepticism.
+Without blinking an eye, they simply communicate on television that that is not true.
+Such an action at least sows doubt, because we trust politicians, right?
+It is also polarizing: proponents see their confidence confirmed ('the minister says so himself!'), opponents are strengthened in their skepticism.

-Tens of thousands of unexplained deaths after vaccination are brushed aside, lives are destroyed – and it is not the first affair in which unscrupulous action has been taken and facts have been withheld or distorted.
+They brush aside tens of thousands of unexplained deaths after vaccination, lives are destroyed - and it is not the first affair in which unscrupulous action is taken and facts are withheld or distorted.

-Why does that trust have to be restored?
-It is precisely misplaced trust that has allowed all these misunderstandings.
-Gullibility knew no bounds.
-The public should have been helped in this by the media, but what happened there requires an evaluation in itself.
+Why should that trust be restored?
+It is precisely misplaced trust that allowed all these mistakes.
+The gullibility knew no bounds.
+The citizen should have been helped in this by the media, but what happened there requires an evaluation in itself.
 See also Tijs van den Brink, who calls TV virus chef Ab Osterhaus 'one of the best virologists there is'.
-Collective blindness is truly unimaginable.
+The collective blindness is truly unimaginable.

 With a thorough evaluation of the corona policy, policymakers are not only sticking their own necks in the noose.
 It will also be exposed that The System offers no protection against fatal blunders and the subsequent covering up of them for years, despite the fact that the stain in which they are rubbed is getting bigger and bigger.
 Anyone who is under the delusion that officials are going to poison the well from which they feed has too little life experience.

-Where the conviction comes from that our political system will protect us from disastrous missteps next time is nowhere explained.
+Where the belief that our political system will protect us from disastrous missteps next time comes from is nowhere explained.
 The mechanism behind 'more trust' is therefore not clear.

 A different system design doesn't solve that either.
 The current design may not even be that bad.
 A constitutional court could be an improvement, but in the countries around us it has not been of much use either.

-It is inevitable that wrong turns are sometimes taken in terms of policy, and the policy elite holds on to the common umbrella all the more tightly when it storms.
+It is unavoidable that wrong turns are sometimes taken in terms of policy and the policy elite holds the collective umbrella even more tightly when it storms.
 That's where things go wrong.
-They fiddle with the transparency, which should be inherent in The System, and with social and scientific rules and principles, so that something like 'accountability' becomes no more than a show, a ritual puppet show.
+They tamper with the transparency that should be inherent to The System, and with social and scientific rules and principles, making something like 'accountability' nothing more than a show, a ritual puppet show.
 That is precisely why distrust is the only remedy.
-If you want to make it sound a bit more positive, you can also call it 'control' or 'critical tracking'.
+If you want to make it sound more positive, you can also call it 'control' or 'critical monitoring'.

 What does an evaluation bring about?